maxr0ssi/Glide/docs/Scrolling.md

 # Scrolling with Glide

-Glide enables hands-free scrolling on macOS using natural finger movements.
+Glide does hands-free scrolling on macOS using finger movements.
 Perfect for when your hands are messy from food!

 ## How It Works